vithun-dhyan/dhyancc/Angular/README.md

 - Run `ng new <your_project_name>` - during installation it will ask to add routes for your app give `yes` and for styling choose `scss` as your styling format and give `no` for Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering).

-<b> NOTE - If you are using angular version 17 and above use this command to create the project `ng new <your_project_name> --standalone=false`(ex. ng new dhyancc --standalone=false).</b>
+<b> NOTE - If you are using angular version 15 and above use this command to create the project `ng new <your_project_name> --standalone=false`(ex. ng new dhyancc --standalone=false).</b>

 - After the project creation navigate into your created project directory and run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/` to verify the project creation.
+Access this url `http://localhost:4200/` to verify the project creation.

-- Import this project to vscode.
+- Import this project into vscode.

 ## Copy app component

-- Copy the contents of app component into your project (ts, css, html).
+- Copy the contents of app component and replace it in your project (ts, css, html).

 <b> NOTE - The given project has been built using Node.js v18.20.4, Angular cli v13.0.4, Angular v13.0.3 </b>